RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

 ## Start to Documentations of Cases Related to the Arts
 <b></i>This is to move this sector into for better assistance, away from sporadic updates based on the issues of the time.</i></b>
-<i><b>*Legislation Improvements are needed, and having research of the common problems of cases over Decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics that are not helpful, exploitative to disastrous.
+<br><i><b>*Legislation Improvements are needed, and having research of the common problems of cases over Decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics that are not helpful, exploitative to disastrous.

 <b>Example of Confidential Magazine Documentary with Fixer Fred Otash:</b>
 <br>